Efficient Image Restoration with State-Dependent Forward Diffusion: More Experimental Details

 \subsection{Additional Results}

-In this section, we provide more results for four image restoration tasks in including image deraining, low-light enhancement, image dehazing, and image inpainting in Figure~\ref{supp-fig:deraining}, Figure~\ref{supp-fig:lol}, Figure~\ref{supp-fig:dehazing}, and Figure~\ref{supp-fig:inpainting}.
+In this section, we provide more results for four image restoration tasks including image deraining, low-light enhancement, image dehazing, and image inpainting in Figure~\ref{supp-fig:deraining}, Figure~\ref{supp-fig:lol}, Figure~\ref{supp-fig:dehazing}, and Figure~\ref{supp-fig:inpainting}.
 In most tasks, the results produced by our method are sharper and more realistic.
-In addition, we also provide more results for unconditional generation with SDE and ODE on CIFAR-10 in Figure~\ref{supp-fig:sde-cifar} and Figure~\ref{supp-fig:ode-cifar}, respectively.
+For image-to-image translation, we report the FID results of our FoD and its noise-free variant on the edges to handbags, facades to labels, photos to maps, and night to day datasets in Table~\ref{app-table:i2i-results}.
+The results further prove the importance of noise injection in image-conditioned generation.
+In addition, Table~\ref{app-table:e2s-results} illustrates the comparison of our FoD with other approaches (SDEdit~\citep{meng2022sdedit} and Rectified Flow~\citep{liu2022flow}) on the edges to handbags dataset.
+For unconditional generation, more results of our model with SDE and ODE on CIFAR-10 are provided in Figure~\ref{supp-fig:sde-cifar} and Figure~\ref{supp-fig:ode-cifar}, respectively.
 Please zoom in for the best view.